-Name Notes Place of incorporation/ registration and business Group's Principal activities 2020 Fair value 2020 Cost 2019 Fair value 2019 Cost 2020 2019 HK\$'000 HK\$'000 HK\$'000 HK\$'000 Others: Xi'an Kairong Financial Service Limited ("Xi'an Kairong") (q) The PRC 30% 30% Provision of financial management services 5,458 18,724 7,251 18,724 Hubei Zhongjin Tech Financial Services Co., Ltd. ("Hubei Zhongjin") (r) The PRC 30% 30% Provision of financial management services 3,677 19,030 4,117 19,030 Liaoyuan Hancheng Economic and Trade Co., Ltd ("Liaoyuan Hancheng") (S) The PRC 30% - Food and agriculture products trading and warehouse management 67,134 65,400 - - Nanyang Xinglong Real Estate Co., Ltd ("Nanyang Xinglong") (t) The PRC 30% - Property development 16,235 15,364 - - 635,796 313,408
+Name Notes Place of incorporation/ registration and business effective rest Principal activities 2021 Fair value 2021 Cost 2020 Fair value 2020 Cost 2021 2020 HK\$'000 HK\$'000 HK\$'000 HK\$'000 Others: Xi'an Kairong Financial Service Limited ("Xi'an Kairong") (q) The PRC 30% 30% Provision of financial management services 5,549 18,724 5,458 18,724 Hubei Zhongjin Tech Financial Services Co., Ltd. ("Hubei Zhongjin") (r) The PRC 30% 30% Provision of financial management services 3,773 19,030 3,677 19,030 Jilin Jusheng Light Alloy Co., Ltd (formerly known as Liaoyuan Hancheng Trading Limited ("Jusheng Light Alloy") (S) The PRC 30% 30% Food and agriculture products trading and warehouse management 71,789 65,400 67,134 65,400 Nanyang Xinglong Property Development Limited ("Nanyang Xinglong") (t) The PRC - 30% Property development - - 16,235 15,364 654,067 635,796

 - (a) On 24 August 2011, the Group invested in a 30% equity interest of Tianjin Rongshun, a joint venture established in the PRC.
 Tianjin Rongshun is principally engaged in the provision of small loan and financial consultation services in Tianjin, the PRC. - (b) On 2 September 2011, the Group invested in a 10% equity interest of TIIC Rongshun, a joint venture established in the PRC.
 TIIC Rongshun is principally engaged in the provision of small loan and financial consultation services in Tianjin, the PRC. - (c) On 29 August 2011, the Group invested in a 30% equity interest of Harbin Zhongjinguoxin, a joint venture established in the PRC.
-Harbin Zhongjinguoxin is principally engaged in the provision of small loan and financial consultation services in Harbin, Heilongjiang Province, the PRC.

-On 22 December 2016, the Company entered into a disposal agreement to dispose of all of its equity interest in Harbin Zhongjinguoxin to an independent third party for a cash consideration of Renminbi ("RMB") 25,000,000.
-A deposit of HK\$2,500,000 was received and still included as receipt in advance in "other payables and accruals" as at 30 June 2019 and 2020.
-As at 30 June 2020, in the opinion of the directors of the Company, the disposal transaction has yet been completed after 12 months from the date of the disposal agreement but the transaction is still considered as valid.

-- (d) On 13 January 2012, the Group invested in a 10% equity interest of Tianjin Binlian, a joint venture established in the PRC.
+Harbin Zhongjinguoxin is principally engaged in the provision of small loan and financial consultation services in Harbin, Heilongjiang Province, the PRC. - On 22 December 2016, the Company entered into a disposal agreement to dispose of all of its equity interest in Harbin Zhongjinguoxin to an independent third party for a cash consideration of Renminbi ("RMB") 25,000,000.
+A deposit of HK\$2,500,000 was received and still included as receipt in advance in "other payables and accruals" as at 30 June 2020 and 2021.
+As at 30 June 2021, in the opinion of the Directors of the Company, the disposal transaction has yet been completed after 12 months from the date of the disposal agreement but the transaction still be considered as valid. - (d) On 13 January 2012, the Group invested in a 10% equity interest of Tianjin Binlian, a joint venture established in the PRC.
 The Group's equity interest in Tianjin Binlian was reduced to 3.3% on 22 January 2014, as the registered capital of Tianjin Binlian was enlarged by the new registered capital subscribed by its other shareholders on that date.
 Tianjin Binlian is principally engaged in the provision of small loan and financial consultation services in Tianjin, especially Dongli District, the PRC. - (e) On 2 March 2012, the Group invested in a 30% equity interest of Ezhou Zhongjinguotou, a joint venture established in the PRC.
 Ezhou Zhongjinguotou is principally engaged in the provision of small loan and financial consultation services in Ezhou, Hubei Province, the PRC.